 - The equivalent price of the airline ticket at retail price and then multiply this by the total value of the points lost divided by the total number of points used to purchase the ticket.

 In an ideal world we would all like to be covered for anything that is applicable to us.
 But, like most policies, not all situations are covered.
 Our Cancellation benefits are only specifically for the unforeseen and unavoidable.
 Some of the things you are not covered for include:

 - If you were aware of your trip potentially being cancelled, shortened or abandoned before you purchased a policy with us

 - You decide that you just don’t want to travel.

-- If you cancel because a relative is seriously sick or passes away due to a pre-existing medical condition that you were aware of at the time of purchasing the policy.
+- If you cancel because a close relative is seriously sick or passes away due to a pre-existing medical condition and you were aware of te likelihood of this happening at the time of purchasing the policy.
 There is some cover if, due to a pre-existing medical condition, your relative passes away or is hospitalised due to a pre-existing medical condition after you purchase your policy and at the time you purchased your policy, you were unaware of the likelihood of this happening.

 - You are not covered for death or injury of any persons who resides outside of Australia or New Zealand

 - If your travel companion changes their plans or decides to cancel the trip due to deciding not to continue with the intended trip